mickalleny2k/pands-problem-sheet/README.md

 Print the sum in dollars and cents
 Research for Week 2 : https://realpython.com/python-sum-function/

+Task for Week 3 accounts.py

+import math module
+User inputs a 10 digit account number via the command line
+create a variable to measure the length of the number print the answer to the command line print X's and the last 4 digits

 Week Task 6 : Calculate the square root of a number using Newtons method

 Research : https://stackoverflow.com/questions/70793490/how-do-i-calculate-square-root-in-python